dailystory/docs/articles/changelog/2021/january.md

 * Refactor CheckIfAlreadyRecievedMessage to allow list of ids
 * add scheduled message type for SendEmailExperimentResult
 * Support scheduling the test winner
+* Remove check on recipient count in UX for a/b test

 ## January 7, 2021
 * Add link on Bounced Report in DS to HelpDocs article